 - Reduce soil fertility.
 As a general rule, the most beautiful wild flowers thrive on impoverished soil.
 If soil fertility is too high the grasses and the strongest wild flowers tend to out-compete the more delicate species.
 That’s why, to create wildflower meadow, you should always install Meadowmat or sow wildflower seeds on to poor soil.

 - Suppress the grasses.
-Farmers need to encourage grasses to grow strongly – after all that’s what will feed their Most gardeners on the other hand like to see a higher proportion of flowers than grasses.
-By carefully timed mowing and nurturing grass supressing species like yellow rattle, the Meadowmat maintenance regime aims to keep grasses under control.
-The ideal is to have enough grass to give all year round ground cover and provide food and shelter for wildlife, but not enough to outcompete the wildflowers.
+Farmers need to encourage grasses to grow strongly.
+Most gardeners on the other hand like to see a higher proportion of flowers than grasses.
+By carefully timed mowing and nurturing grass suppressing species like yellow rattle, the Meadowmat maintenance regime aims to keep grasses under control.
+The ideal is to have enough grass to give all year round ground cover and provide food and shelter for wildlife, but not enough to out compete the wildflowers.

 - Conserve the wildflowers.
 It’s important for a meadow maintenance regime to create the right conditions for wild flowers to thrive in.
 Soil nutrient levels must be kept as low as possible, shade and moisture levels should suit the plant species and the mowing regime must allow for the wild flowers to set seed.

 - Control and discourage unwanted species.
 One of the advantages of Meadowmat is that it suppresses unwanted species from the moment it is installed.
 If a meadow has been created from seed however, it is inevitable that “weeds” will try to invade.
 It is also likely that seeds from unwanted plants will arrive on the wind or be dropped by birds.
 Don’t worry, weeds are rarely a major problem in a wildflower meadow, but timely weed control will keep your meadow looking good.